Report: Supreme Court draft suggests Roe could be overturned

-WASHINGTON (AP) — A draft opinion suggests the U.S. Supreme Court could be poised to overturn the landmark 1973 Roe v.
-Wade case that legalized abortion nationwide, according to a Politico report.

-A decision to overrule Roe would lead to abortion bans in roughly half the states and could have huge ramifications for this year's elections.
-But it's unclear if the draft represents the court’s final word on the matter — opinions often change in ways big and small in the drafting process.
+“This is as urgent and real as it gets,” Schumer said on the Senate floor Tuesday.
+“Every American is going to see on which side every senator stands.”

-Whatever the outcome, the Politico report late Monday represents an extremely rare breach of the court's secretive deliberation process, and on a case of surpassing importance.
+Whatever the outcome, the Politico report late Monday represented an extremely rare breach of the court's secretive deliberation process, and on a case of surpassing importance.

 “Roe was egregiously wrong from the start,” the draft opinion states.
 It was signed by Justice Samuel Alito, a member of the court’s 6-3 conservative majority who was appointed by former President George W. Bush.